ShaiMagal/ShaiMagal/README.md

 # Dominik Shaim Ulrich

-Founder of OpenServis, PSModuly, SmartMailer and Trackless.
+Founder of OpenServis, PSModuly, PrestaHouse, SmartMailer and Trackless.

 PrestaShop developer, infrastructure engineer and member of the official PrestaShop Committers Team.